Beech Tree - Year 4 2024 - 2025

 PE:

-Children will have Indoor PE on a Wednesday and Outdoor PE on a Friday and should come to school in their PE kits on these days.
+Children will have Indoor PE on a Tuesday and Outdoor PE on a Friday and should come to school in their PE kits on these days.
 PE kits should be their house colour t-shirt, black shorts/leggings/joggers and a black jacket/hoodie.
+Please remember to tie back long hair and wear no jewellery for safety reasons.

 This term our outdoor PE will be swimming.
 Parent helpers are needed so that we can walk to Penketh Swimming Pool.
 If any family members would be willing to help, either on a regular basis, or as a one-off then please let us know.
 Everybody is always welcome!
-We aim to leave school at the earlier time of 9:00am and will return back to school for 11:15am.
-Please remember to tie back long hair and wear no jewellery for safety reasons.
+We aim to leave school at 9:00am and will return back to school for approximately11:15am.

 Homework: